AT&T nears DirecTV purchase in new jolt to TV landscape

 EXPANDED CUSTOMER BASE

-AT&T's acquisition would expand its customer base by 20 million for its U-verse fibre product, which provides television and Internet service.
+AT&T's acquisition would expand its customer base by 20 million for its U-verse fiber product, which provides television and Internet service.

 The transaction may also allow current DirecTV customers to get Internet service where AT&T's U-verse is available.
 DirecTV’s growth has been hurt because unlike cable companies, it is unable to offer broadband alongside its TV subscriber services.
 AT&T has about 10.4 million U-verse Internet customers in states such as California and Texas.